perslab/wgcna-toolbox/README.md

  1. Permute the dataset and compute a consensus Topological Overlap Matrix (TOM)
  2. Cluster on the consensus TOM to find modules.
 Identify eigengenes.
 Merge modules with highly correlated eigengenes.
-      If compare_params == TRUE, plot the modules found with different parameters.
+      If `--compare_params TRUE`, plot the modules found with different parameters.
 Select a single set of modules, corresponding to a single set of parameters, based on a module quality statistic (experimental).
  3. Use the eigengenes to assign a kME value (pairwise correlation between gene and eigengene expression, a fuzzy module membership score) for each gene-module pair.
- 4. If anti_cor_action = "kME_reassign", reassign genes with a negative kME to another module more than 1.25 times the magnitude of the kME to their own module.
+ 4. If `---anti_cor_action  kME_reassign`, reassign genes with a negative kME to another module more than 1.25 times the magnitude of the kME to their own module.
  5. Filter modules for PPI enrichment.
  6. Perform MAGMA GWAS analysis - outputs to `/projects/jonatan/tmp-bmi-brain/`